haiyoucuv/oneforall/README.md

 * Let's take almost any entity in a game in any game, most likely it has some stuff attached in this hierarchy (a home might have some chairs, a tank might have a driver and ammunition, etc.)

 So here, all classes of this framework implement `abstract class Lifecycle`.
-When a Lifecycle is destroyed, it emits and closes `destroy$` subject.
+When a Lifecycle is destroyed, it emits and closes `destroy$` event subject.
 Along with destroying his children, which in turn behave the same.
+To destroy an entity just call `destroy()`.
+All Lifecycles also have `update$` event subject to which you may also subcribe to add your logic.

 ## Usage